korrel8r/korrel8r/README.md

 - [X] Propagate time interval and other constraints on correlation.
 - [X] Refactor Follower
 - [X] Rename Result as Queries
+- [X] Introduce Engine to bring together rules, domains and stores.
-- [ ] Use streams as Object for prom & loki, much more efficient & have same metadata.
+- [ ] Use streams as Object for prom & loki, more efficient & have same metadata.

 - [ ] Multiple goals: avoid repeated queries (log + pod + metric...)
 - [ ] Serialize & deserialize Class, for command line.